Unmarried Partner Visa UK: Apply From the USA

 - You and your partner are able to support yourselves financially without recourse to public funds.

 Hence, before you can join them, your partner, who is living in the UK, needs to meet the financial requirement of a minimum income threshold.
-To do so, they will need to prove that their gross annual income (before tax) meets the following financial prerequisite:
+To do so, they will need to prove that their gross annual income (before tax) is at least £29,000.

 This amount can be a sum of salaried and non-salaried income and can come from several sources such as cash savings, employed and self-employed work, property rental, or pension.